 Here are a few things for you to consider when making a 3PL decision:

 Evaluate your organization’s inventory and typical business volumes.
 Choose a logistics provider that can handle your current operations and scale should your processes increase or decrease.

 References and past performance

 See references from the 3PL’s current customers to get a real sense of what it’s like to work with them.
 Pay attention to their ratio of on-time versus delayed deliveries, how they handle problems, and how they communicate with their customers.
 It is a good sign when they have longstanding relationships with their customers; it means they build positive, productive connections that are mutually beneficial.

 Look at the technologies your business uses and pick a 3PL that is compatible with them.
 You want to be sure that your chosen 3PL can work as seamlessly as possible with your current business operations.

 For more information about the benefits a 3PL can provide to your business, check out these links:

 Outsourcing Generates Supply Chain Efficiencies: Toshiba, the electric motor company, lacked visibility to international shipping costs and services, hindering their international supply chain growth goals.
 Learn how working with 3PL C.H.
-Robinson helped the company outsource supply chain operations, resulting in year over year cost savings.
+Robinson helped the company outsource supply chain operations, resulting in year-over-year cost savings.

 Third party logistics providers can offer expertise, help streamline supply chains, and save time and money.
-Trusting 3PL experts with your shipping logistics can really make a difference in the way your business functions and allows you to focus on increasing your overall value to customers.
+Trusting 3PL experts with your shipping logistics can really make a difference in the way your business functions and allow you to focus on increasing your overall value to customers.